Washington State Income Tax

 Note: Washington has no state income tax.
 Only the Federal Income Tax applies.

 While Washington collects no personal income tax, it does levy a Business & Occupation Tax on the gross receipts of almost all businesses located in the state.
 The tax amount varies by industry.
-There are 300 days left until Tax Day, on April 15th 2014.

 Send Instant Feedback About This Page